Future works planned for Coastal Walkway sections

 The completion of a continuous Walkway from Clovelly to La Perouse is a key priority for Randwick City Council.
 Each of the incomplete sections have different challenges and will be completed at different times.

 Council faces two challenges in completing the section of the Coastal Walkway from Bunya Parade, South Coogee to Marine Parade, North Maroubra.

 Firstly, to provide a direct link between Cuzco Street and Seaside Parade, Council plans to acquire a private property on Cuzco Street.
 A property has been identified and through agreement with the owner, Council has zoned the land as public recreation (RE1) in its 2012 LEP.
 Council intends to purchase the land in the future.

 Secondly, Council has sought engineering advice on route options and the feasibility of an elevated Walkway directly across Lurline Bay.
 Such a project would be complex and costly with issues of wave surge, user safety and visual impact.

 For these reasons, completion of this section of the Coastal Walkway is a longer-term priority.

 Malabar Headland - Western Escarpment Walking Track

-It will link with the National Parks and Wildlife Service Boora Point Walking Track which follows the coastline, meaning walkers will have the choice of a 3km coastal walk, 1km inland walk or do both for a 4km loop around Malabar Headland.
+It links with the National Parks and Wildlife Service Boora Point Walking Track which follows the coastline, meaning walkers will have the choice of a 3km coastal walk, 1km inland walk or do both for a 4km loop around Malabar Headland.

-Works will include (but is not limited to) construction of an on-ground trail, boardwalks, access structures, stairs and other miscellaneous civil and landscaping works.
-The walk is due to be officially opened on Saturday 17 February 2018.
+Works included construction of an on-ground trail, boardwalks, access structures, stairs and other miscellaneous civil and landscaping works.
+The walk was officially opened on Saturday 17 February 2018.